radiosilence/anthropic-play/README.md

 This project was almost entirely **Vibescoded** with [Claude](https://claude.ai) - Anthropic's AI assistant! 🎉

 From the initial concept to the final implementation, Claude helped with:

 - 🏗️ **Architecture decisions** - Choosing the right tech stack and project structure
 - 💻 **Code implementation** - Writing React components, API endpoints, and styling
 - 🎨 **UI/UX design** - Creating the chat interface and user experience
 - 🐛 **Debugging** - Fixing issues and optimizing performance
 - 📝 **Documentation** - Writing this very README!

-It's a testament to the power of AI-assisted development - what would normally take days of work was completed in about 20 minutes of collaborative coding between human and AI.
+It's a testament to the power of AI-assisted development - what would normally take 30 mins was completed in about 20 minutes of collaborative coding between human and AI.
 The future of programming is here! 🚀

 ---